kamiarkhayam/kamiarkhayam.github.io/_portfolio/mdot-project.md

 title: "Statewide Prioritization of Stormwater Infrastructure for Climate-Resilient Inspection and Maintenance"
 collection: portfolio
 permalink: /project/mdot-stormwater-prioritization
-excerpt: "Development of a geospatial risk-based decision-support system for statewide inspection and maintenance prioritization of stormwater infrastructure under climate stressors."
+excerpt: "Geospatial risk-based decision-support system for statewide prioritization of stormwater infrastructure inspection and maintenance under climate stressors."
 ---

 ## Overview

 Developed a statewide geospatial decision-support framework for prioritizing inspection and maintenance of highway stormwater infrastructure during a research internship with the Maryland Department of Transportation – State Highway Administration (MDOT SHA).

-The project addressed a critical operational challenge: allocating limited inspection and maintenance resources across thousands of drainage assets under increasing climate-driven flood and erosion risks.
+The project addressed a major operational challenge faced by transportation agencies: allocating limited inspection and maintenance resources across thousands of drainage assets while accounting for increasing flood, erosion, and environmental risks associated with climate change.

+The resulting system integrates spatial analytics, infrastructure condition data, and environmental indicators to support proactive maintenance planning.

 ---

-## Technical Contributions
+## Technical Architecture

+The framework combines geospatial data integration with risk-based prioritization algorithms.

-### 1. Geospatial Data Integration and Processing
+### Geospatial Data Integration

-Designed and implemented a comprehensive spatial asset database by integrating:
+A comprehensive spatial infrastructure database was constructed by integrating multiple datasets, including:

-- GIS layers (hydrology, topography, soil, land use, floodplains)
+- Hydrology, watershed, and floodplain GIS layers
+- Topography and terrain characteristics
-- Structural and geotechnical attributes
+- Soil and land-use information
-- Environmental impairment and watershed data
+- Environmental impairment and watershed condition data
-- Historical maintenance records
+- Infrastructure attributes and historical maintenance records
 - Climate and extreme rainfall indicators

-Performed spatial joins, proximity analysis, watershed delineation, and raster-based terrain evaluation using ArcGIS.
+Spatial analysis operations such as proximity analysis, watershed delineation, and terrain evaluation were performed using ArcGIS.

----

-### 2. Risk Modeling and Multi-Criteria Prioritization
+### Risk Modeling and Prioritization

-Developed a multi-criteria risk assessment framework incorporating:
+A multi-criteria risk assessment framework was developed to evaluate inspection priorities across the stormwater network.
+Risk indicators incorporated:

-- Flood exposure indicators
+- Flood exposure potential
-- Erosion susceptibility metrics
+- Erosion susceptibility
-- Environmental vulnerability factors
+- Environmental vulnerability
 - Infrastructure condition attributes
-- Downstream impact potential
+- Downstream impact and system connectivity

-Implemented weighted multi-objective optimization and scoring algorithms in Python (VS Code environment) to compute asset-level inspection priority indices.
+Weighted scoring and prioritization algorithms were implemented in Python to compute asset-level risk indices and generate inspection priority rankings.

-Designed the framework to be modular and adaptable to future data updates or new risk indicators.

 ---

-### 3. Decision-Support Tool Development

-Built two operational tools:
+## Decision-Support Tools

+Two operational tools were developed to support agency decision-making:

 **Inspection Prioritization Tool**

-- Asset-level risk scoring
+- Automated risk scoring for stormwater assets
-- Automated ranking of thousands of drainage structures
+- Ranking of infrastructure based on inspection priority
-- Configurable weighting for policy-driven decision scenarios
+- Configurable weighting to reflect policy or operational preferences

 **Maintenance Planning and Risk Mapping Tool**

-- Statewide vulnerability heat maps
+- Statewide vulnerability and risk heat maps
-- Identification of regional “hot spots”
+- Identification of high-risk geographic clusters
-- Visualization dashboards for resource allocation planning
+- Visualization tools for inspection planning and resource allocation

-Tools support preventive maintenance strategies rather than reactive failure response.
+These tools support preventive maintenance strategies and enable agencies to shift from reactive repairs toward risk-informed infrastructure management.

 ---

-## Impact
+## Empirical Impact

+The framework enabled data-driven infrastructure prioritization across a large statewide asset inventory.

+Key outcomes include:

-- Integrated multi-source spatial datasets into a unified statewide infrastructure database
+- Integration of multiple geospatial datasets into a unified infrastructure database
-- Developed scalable prioritization framework for thousands of stormwater assets
+- Scalable prioritization framework applicable to thousands of drainage assets
-- Enabled data-driven inspection scheduling under climate stress
-- Improved transparency and defensibility of maintenance allocation decisions
+- Improved transparency and defensibility of inspection scheduling decisions
+- Enhanced ability to identify climate-vulnerable infrastructure locations
-- Supported proactive risk mitigation for flooding, erosion, and environmental compliance
+- Support for proactive flood and erosion risk mitigation strategies

 ---

+## Engineering Deliverables

+- Statewide stormwater infrastructure geospatial database
+- Multi-criteria risk assessment and prioritization algorithms
+- Python-based scoring and ranking framework
+- GIS-based visualization and risk mapping tools
+- Decision-support workflows for inspection and maintenance planning

+---

 ## Relevance

-Directly applies:

-- Spatial analytics and GIS-based risk modeling
-- Multi-criteria optimization for infrastructure prioritization
-- Climate-resilience planning for public agencies
-- Tool development for operational decision support

-Demonstrates translation of research-grade uncertainty and risk methodologies into real-world agency deployment.
+Transportation agencies increasingly face the challenge of maintaining aging drainage infrastructure under intensifying climate stressors.
+Data-driven prioritization tools can significantly improve how limited inspection and maintenance resources are allocated.

+This project demonstrates how geospatial analytics and risk modeling can be translated into operational decision-support systems for public infrastructure management.